First-past-the-post voting: Two-party rule

-Famous examples of the second most popular party (in votes nationally) winning a plurality of seats include the elections in Canada in 2019 and 2021.
+Famous examples of the second most popular party (in votes nationally) winning a plurality of seats include the elections in Canada in 1957, 1979, 2019 and 2021.
 Even when a party wins more than half the votes in an almost purely two-party-competition, it is possible for the runner-up to win a majority of seats.
 This happened in Saint Vincent and the Grenadines in 1966, 1998, and 2020 and in Belize in 1993.
 Even with only two parties and equally-sized constituencies, winning a majority of seats just requires receiving more than half the vote in more than half the districts—even if the other party receives all the votes cast in the other districts—so just over a quarter of the vote is theoretically enough to win a majority in the legislature.
 With enough candidates splitting the vote in a district, the total number of votes needed to win can be made arbitrarily small.

 Under first-past-the-post, a small party may draw votes and seats away from a larger party that it is more similar to, and therefore give an advantage to one it is less similar to.
 For example, in the 2000 United States presidential election, the left-leaning Ralph Nader drew more votes from the left-leaning Al Gore, resulting in Nader spoiling the election for the Democrats.
 According to the political pressure group Make Votes Matter, FPTP creates a powerful electoral incentive for large parties to target similar segments of voters with similar policies.
 The effect of this reduces political diversity in a country because the larger parties are incentivized to coalesce around similar policies.
 The ACE Electoral Knowledge Network describes India's use of FPTP as a "legacy of British colonialism".

-Duverger's law is an idea in political science which says that constituencies that use first-past-the-post methods will lead to two-party systems, given enough time.
+Duverger's law is an idea in political science which says that constituencies that use first-past-the-post methods in single-winner elections will lead to two-party systems, given enough time.
 Economist Jeffrey Sachs explains:

 The main reason for America's majoritarian character is the electoral system for Congress.
 Members of Congress are elected in single-member districts according to the "first-past-the-post" (FPTP) principle, meaning that the candidate with the plurality of votes is the winner of the congressional seat.
 The losing party or parties win no representation at all.
 The first-past-the-post election tends to produce a small number of major parties, perhaps just two, a principle known in political science as Duverger's Law.
 Smaller parties are trampled in first-past-the-post elections.